Building Research Across Interdisciplinary Gaps (BRIDG) T90 Training Program

 The BRIDG program, supported by a 5-year grant from the National Center for Complementary and Integrative Health, is a 2- to 3-year immersive clinical research training program for both doctoral-level health care providers in complementary and integrative health disciplines and conventionally trained researchers from biomedical and public health disciplines.

-The T90 program provides postdoctoral fellowships at the University of Washington for complementary and integrative health care providers who want to learn clinical research.
+The T90 program provides postdoctoral fellowships at UW for complementary and integrative health care providers who want to learn clinical research.
 The R90 program provides postdoctoral fellowships at the National University of Natural Medicine for researchers who want to learn clinical complementary and integrative health research.
 T90 trainees and R90 participants also train with each other in quarterly retreats to foster mutual understanding, respect, and knowledge of trainees’ respective fields.